tracyspacy/spacydo/README.md

 - task model is not yet stabilized
 - nested loops limited to 2 levels
 - nested calls limited to 2 frames
-- type checking during assembly to bytecode should be improved